scriptingxss/embeddedappsec/acknowledgments.md

 * Code snippets in your favorite language
 * Translate guidance material

+Feel free to sign up for a task out of our roadmap below or add your own idea to the roadmap.
 To get started, create a GitBook account or sign in with your Github credentials to add  comments and make edits.
 All changes are tracked and synced to [https://github.com/scriptingxss/embeddedappsec](https://github.com/scriptingxss/embeddedappsec).
 Alternatively, clone the Github repo, use your favorite markdown editor, apply/make your edits, and submit a pull request.
 Feel free to contact the project leaders for ways to get involved.

+## 2018 Roadmap

+Introductory Embedded Section

+* ~~Expand on what embedded firmware is \(8,16,32 bit, minimal hardware resources, list embedded use cases and industries\)~~

+* ~~Describe types of architectures \(MIPS, ARM, PowerPC, x86 etc.\)~~
+* ~~Describe types of firmware and operating systems~~
+* Layout of firmware for embedded linux, RTOS, and Embedded Window

+Expand on embedded best practices

+* ~~Secure boot recommendations~~
+* ~~Create examples of software bill of materials \(BOM\)~~
+* Additional example programming language command injection system calls or APIs
+* Break out subsections for each of the platforms with contextual guidance and configurations
+* Expand on hardening for:
+  * Embedded Linux
+  * RTOS \(QNX/MQX\)
+* Best practices/considerations for PKI in embedded systems

+Create example embedded application security requirements for new products

+* Integrate with ASVS or create an EASVS \(Embedded Application Security Verification Standard\)
+* Integrate with the IoT project

+Join the mailing list, slack channel and contact the Project leaders if you feel you can contribute.

 ### Project Leaders {#project-leaders}